- Use Cases

 Our highly available and scalable data infrastructure connects to all of the blockchains and markets that matter today, allowing a comprehensive view into decentralized exchanges, DeFi dApps, NFTs, DAOs, and more.
 Our platform provides real-time and historical transparency into decentralized exchanges, as well as on-chain data from the most active cryptocurrency networks and protocols.
 We’ve built our data sets with institutional use cases in mind, providing the easy to consume formats and reliability you receive with traditional asset classes.

-Our data solutions support all pre- and post-trade functions.
+Our blockchain data API supports all pre- and post-trade functions.
 You can track pending transactions, wallet balances over time across various blockchain networks, as well as market cap and total value locked.
 You can create analytics dashboards with fundamental data to track network health and understand DeFi data like liquidity and lending rates.
 For fund accounting and administration, you’ll know what was in a wallet at any time and what it was worth in any currency.

 Request a demo to learn more about our platform and why Amberdata has been chosen as the trusted data provider by some of the largest financial institutions entering the digital asset class.